-van Herwijnen and Schweizer (2011a) visually analysed the unprocessed seismic time series and the corresponding spectrogram of one sensor and identified N=385 avalanches between 12 January and 30 April 2010.
+Van Herwijnen and Schweizer (2011) visually analyzed the unprocessed seismic time series and the corresponding spectrogram of one sensor and identified N = 385 avalanches between 12 January and 30 April 2010.
 They thus obtained an avalanche catalogue consisting of the release time $t_i$ and duration $T_i$ for each avalanche.
-The onset was defined as the first appearance of energetic low frequency signals (i.e. between 15 and $25\,\mathrm{Hz}$ ), while the end of the signal was defined as the time when low frequency signals reverted back to background levels.
-However, only 25 of these avalanches were confirmed by visual observations, i.e. on images obtained from automatic cameras.
+The onset was defined as the first appearance of energetic low frequency signals (i.e., between 15 and 25 Hz), while the end of the signal was defined as the time when low frequency signals reverted back to background levels.
+However, only 25 of these avalanches were confirmed by visual observations, i.e., on images obtained from automatic cameras.
 Hence there remains substantial uncertainty about the nature of the identified events.